meteorhacks/meteor-inject-initial/README.md

 * `Inject.rawModHtml(id, func)`.
 At injection time, calls `func(html, res)` with the full page HTML which it expects to be returned, in full, after modification.
-`res` is the current http connection resource. e.g.
+`res` is the current http connection response request. e.g.

 ```js